Popular (Wicked song): Composition

-Stage performances of "Popular" are often accompanied with outlandish physical comedy and improv add-ons by Glinda that highlight her bubbly character and enthusiasm.
-Examples include exaggerated "hair toss", humorous dance routines, and the "pillow scream" popularized by Alli Mauzey.
-Occasionally, Glinda's antics may cause the actress playing Elphaba to lose composure and break character to the amusement of the audience and on-stage performers alike.

 Reception and legacy

 Laura Reineke of the blog Vulture ranked "Popular" as the second-best song from Wicked, calling it "bubbly and refreshingly self-aware" and praising it for showcasing Kristin Chenoweth's singing and comedic talent.

 "Popular" was sampled in "Popular Song" by English singer Mika featuring American singer Ariana Grande (who would later portray Glinda in the 2024 film adaptation) from their albums The Origin of Love (2012) and Yours Truly (2013), respectively.
 It was also sampled by the producer Pheelz in his song "Popular" which features the artiste Vector for his "#A7" audio - visual album.

 On July 31, 2013, Kristin Chenoweth performed a lyrically modified version of "Popular" on The Tonight Show with Jay Leno, about New York politician Anthony Weiner.
 In it, she tells Weiner how to be "the right kind of popular," and also his wife to "take a page from Hillary and become independent of her hubby, while [Weiner sports] a chat room chubby".
 Some of the original lyrics are also present.

 In late 2014, Chenoweth included a multilingual version of the song in her live album Coming Home.
 This new rendition includes lyrics from the Japanese and German versions of the song.
 In 2015, the song was covered in the sixth season of the TV series Glee.
 It was sung by Lea Michele and Chris Colfer as Rachel Berry and Kurt Hummel in the episode "2009".
 Satirical singer Randy Rainbow made a version called "Unpopular", critical of the President of the United States, Donald Trump.